MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1-2.md

 ## Mixed licensing scenarios

 A mixed licensing scenario is a situation in which an organization is using a mix of enterprise Microsoft endpoint security subscriptions.
-Some examples are described in the following table:
+The following table describes examples of mixed-licensing scenarios:

 | Scenario | Description |
 |:---|:---|